Last updated: May 31, 2023

-In the last election (September 2021) Canadians re-elected a liberal minority government after calling a somewhat controversial mid-pandemic election.
+In the last election in September 2021, Canadians re-elected a liberal minority government after calling a somewhat controversial mid-pandemic election.
 The Liberal Party positions itself as a champion of international development.
-The Liberal Party’s support of international development is perhaps best exemplified by the inaugural Feminist International Assistance Policy, launched in 2017 and developed in consultations with more than 15 thousand people in 65 countries.
+The Liberal Party’s support of international development is perhaps best exemplified by the inaugural Feminist International Assistance Policy, launched in 2017 and developed in consultations with more than 15,000 people in 65 countries.
 The policy places gender equality and the empowerment of women and girls at the center of Canada’s approach to international assistance.

 Part of the Liberal Party’s 2021 platform included a “Principled Approach to Foreign Policy” as part of the party’s international development plans.
 Platform pledges included increasing Canada’s international development assistance every year until 2030, to realize the UN SDGs; donating at least 200 million vaccines doses to vulnerable populations around the world through COVAX by the end of 2022; continuing to build on Canada’s support for education; and doubling Canada’s funding to grassroots women’s rights organizations around the world.
 Canada’s 2021 Speech from the Throne, which was a summary of the government's goals for the new parliamentary session, built on these promises by recommitting to increasing Canada’s foreign assistance in the annual budget year after year and investing in equitable, sustainable, and feminist development that promotes gender equality and supports the world’s most vulnerable.

 Given their minority mandate, the Liberal Party must cooperate with other political parties in parliament.
 In March 2022, the Liberal party negotiated an agreement with the NDP that will allow them to govern until 2025 with the NDP’s support in the minority Parliament, contingent on the implementation of a negotiated list of policies and priorities.
 The NDP is generally a strong supporter of international development, although none of the negotiated policies or priorities pertained directly to development spending.